State (polity): Etymology

 The word state and its cognates in some other European languages (such as stato in Italian, estado in Spanish and Portuguese, état in French, Staat in German and Dutch) ultimately derive from the Latin word status, meaning "condition, circumstances".
 Latin status derives from stare, "to stand", or remain or be permanent, thus providing the sacred or magical connotation of the political entity.

 The English noun state in the generic sense "condition, circumstances" predates the political sense.
 It was introduced to Middle English c.
 1200 both from Old French and directly from Latin.

 With the revival of the Roman law in 14th-century Europe, the term came to refer to the legal standing of persons (such as the various "estates of the realm" – noble, common, and clerical), and in particular the special status of the king.
 The highest estates, generally those with the most wealth and social rank, were those that held power.
 The word also had associations with Roman ideas (dating back to Cicero) about the "status rei publicae", the "condition of public matters".
 In time, the word lost its reference to particular social groups and became associated with the legal order of the entire society and the apparatus of its enforcement.

-The early 16th-century works of Machiavelli (especially The Prince) played a central role in popularizing the use of the word "state" in something similar to its modern sense.
+The early 16th-century works of Machiavelli (especially The Prince and The Discourses on Livy) played a central role in popularizing the use of the word "state" in something similar to its modern sense.
+Though in Machiavelli's time, stato had a definition closer to how status is used today, and referred primarily to the position of a person or a group that has political power over individuals.

 The contrasting of church and state still dates to the 16th century.
 The expression "L'État, c'est moi" ("I am the State") attributed to Louis XIV, although probably apocryphal, is recorded in the late 18th century.